Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 When disruption exceeds the predictive capacity of the current model, the system enters a containment mode.
 This phase spans two distinct, nested response strategies, both aimed at temporary stabilization — not yet at structural adaptation.

-3A: Low-Cost Reflexive Action – Rapid, low-energy policies encoded by high-precision priors
+3A: Low-Cost Reflexive Action

 • Action type: Fast, low-level, autonomic, or habitual